 Greyhound buses typically have free Wi-Fi, individual outlets, and reclinable seats, as do those run by FlixBus, a low-cost carrier that offers slightly shorter connections (just under 19 hours) through Reno, and tickets as low as $54.

-What to See in San Francisco
+What Is There to Do in San Francisco?

 The City by the Bay is full of attractions, from its stunning Golden Gate Bridge to its ageless Victorians, especially those found in Pacific Heights, Haight-Ashbury, and around Alamo Square.
 Golden Gate Park is filled with gardens, grassy meadows that are ideal for picnics, and fun attractions like the Japanese Tea Garden and Stow Lake.
 It's also where you'll find top-notch museums such as the California Academy of Sciences and the DeYoung, known for its American arts collection.

-Pay a visit to the oldest chinatown in the U.S., experience Italian food and culture in North Beach, and get a flavor for San Francisco's distinct history in neighborhoods such as the Castro, Nob Hill, and the Presidio, which is part of the larger Golden Gate Park National Recreation Area.
+Pay a visit to the oldest Chinatown in the U.S., experience Italian food and culture in North Beach, and get a flavor for San Francisco's distinct history in neighborhoods such as the Castro, Nob Hill, and the Presidio, which is part of the larger Golden Gate Park National Recreation Area.
 For some of the best burritos around, a visit to the eclectic Mission District is a must!